Atypics3/digi_calc/README.md

 ![](imgs/Capture1.PNG)
 <br />

-3. Once completed, go to your command prompt and type in ``"py"`` to make sure Python's installed:
+3. Once completed, go to your command prompt and type in ``py`` to make sure Python's installed:
 ![](imgs/Capture2.PNG)
 <br />